-A: It is much quicker if you submit your own set lists directly (in the UK, that will be to PRS for Music).
+A: It is much quicker if you submit your own set lists directly to your PRO (in the UK, that will be to PRS for Music).
 Relying on promoters or third parties can be risky.
 Jack Russell Music do not manage live returns for you.

 Q: Are all performances reported in the same way?

 A: Depending upon which PRO you are a member of, you will find separate forms or links to report major live events and festivals, gigs and clubs, and overseas concerts.

 Q: How are royalties split between the headline act and support acts at gigs?

 A: As of 1 January 2019, PRS For Music will allocate 80 percent of a concert’s royalties to music performed by the headline act, and the remaining 20 percent will be allocated to music performed by the support acts.
 Within these two groups, the allocation for each musical work will then be determined by the relative performance duration of each work.
 This policy applies to all concerts which are licensed under Tariff LP.
 This includes the use of copyright music, controlled by PRS For Music, at live popular music events, where a charge is made for admission.

 Q: Why are royalties no longer distributed evenly between the headliners and support acts?

 A: The new policy is fairer in the way it values the music performed by headline artists.
 This was supported by:

 Q: What about festival Performance royalties collected by PRS for Music?

 A: The changes above do not affect the current policy for festival performances i.e. PRS for Music divides the allocation of royalties for each festival between the stages based on capacity, and then allocates each payment to the acts who performed.